ssslo/xml_app/README.md

 # xml_app
-A php applications exploiting xml documents
+A php application exploiting xml as a class project exploiting xml document